 Beyond providing equipment, GE is a solutions provider in Ghana, working with the government, corporate customers and other stakeholders to solve infrastructure challenges in power, healthcare and transport.
 GE has tripled its number of employees in Ghana since 2011 and remains committed to developing young leaders committed to excellence and integrity.

-Other Healthcare footprints in Ghana include:
+Other Healthcare footprint in Ghana include:

 - Development of Training Execution plan for CHPS workers for Vscan program